-At Teddy, Meekins & Talbert, our skilled North Carolina car accident attorneys frequently sit down with victims of auto accidents to discuss their legal options and answer questions about the process for pursuing compensation.
+At Teddy, Meekins & Talbert, our skilled Shelby car accident attorneys frequently sit down with victims of auto accidents to discuss their legal options and answer questions about the process for pursuing compensation.

 Some of the common questions we answer are: